laxmankrishnamurti/System-Design/02-(Micro-Frontends)/Introduction.md

 # Where to start?

 1. **Understand the micro-frontend architecture**
-2. **Why do we need a bundler and why do we use Single-SPA & Webpack in micro-frontend architecture.**
+2. **Why do we need a bundler(Micro Service Orchestrator) and why do we use Single-SPA & Webpack in micro-frontend architecture.**
 3. **Responsiveness**
 4. **(React + Optimization) + TypeScript**
 5. **State management + Query Optimization + Error handling**